emiliocolo/memory-stress-test/README.md

 ```
 sudo user_cgroups USER
 ```
 N.B.: This will only give the user permissions to manage cgroups in his or her own sub-directories and process.
-It wiil not give the user permissions on other cgroups, process, or system commands.
+It will not give the user permissions on other cgroups, process, or system commands.

 N.B.: You only need to execute this script once.